Hypodysfibrinogenemia

 Hypodysfibrinogenemia, also termed congenital hypodysfibrinogenemia, is a rare hereditary fibrinogen disorder cause by mutations in one or more of the genes that encode a factor critical for blood clotting, fibrinogen.
 These mutations result in the production and circulation at reduced levels of fibrinogen at least some of which is dysfunctional.
 Hypodysfibrinogenemia exhibits reduced penetrance, i.e. only some family members with the mutated gene develop symptoms.

 The disorder is similar to a form of dysfibrinogenemia termed congenital dysfibrinogenemia.
-However, congenital dysfibrinogenemia differs form hypodysfibrinogenemia in four ways.
+However, congenital dysfibrinogenemia differs from hypodysfibrinogenemia in four ways.
 Congenital dysfibrinogenemia involves: the circulation at normal levels of fibrinogen at least some of which is dysfunctional; a different set of causative gene mutations; a somewhat different mix of clinical symptoms; and a much lower rate of penetrance.

 Hypodysfibrinogenemia causes episodes of pathological bleeding and thrombosis due not only to low levels of circulating fibrinogen but also to the dysfunction of a portion of the circulating fibrinogen.
 The disorder can lead to very significant bleeding during even minor surgical procedures and women afflicted with the disorder often suffer significant bleeding during and after giving child birth, higher rates of miscarriages, and menorrhagia, i.e. abnormally heavy bleeding during the menstrual period.